dietrichm/dietrichm/README.md

 ### Hi there 👋

+I'm an independent software engineer and agile coach at [Bjièn](https://bjien.be/), where I help SaaS startups and scaleups level up their engineering aspects.

+My key skills are SaaS development, Test-Driven Development (TDD), Domain-Driven Design (DDD), agile methodologies and frameworks, Python, Go, and PHP.

 <!--
 **dietrichm/dietrichm** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.